karanshaha/bookingFlightService/README.md

 # Swagger-url
 ```
 - Integrated swagger in order to get all API details like
-  - Parameters are needed in request.
+  - Parameters that are needed in request.
-  - Default values if blank values are passed.
+  - Default values in case blank values are passed.
   - Response payload and user friendly messages.

 http://localhost:8080/swagger-ui.html